Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 Now with the information about the player , we can start the Web scraping (scraping_fifa_prices.py):

-The first Python script takes the information about the players and create the URL of the player's page Then it pulls prices of the players and put them into a DataFrame and saves the newest prices into the "current_prices.csv" file
+The first Python script takes the information about the players and create the URL of the player's page.
+Then it pulls prices of the players and put them into a DataFrame and saves the newest prices into the "current_prices.csv" file

 ![current-prices-csv](current-prices.png "Player price")